rocksclusters/FingerPrint/README.rst

 Dynamic tracing can trace dynamically loaded shared libraries and opened files.
 If FingerPrint is compiled with stacktracer support (see Requirements for more info) it can also detect which shared library initiated the open syscall.
-To dynamically trace a program run Fingperprint with the '-c -x' flags:
+To dynamically trace a program run FingperPrint with the '-c -x' flags:

 ::

- clem@hermes:~/projects/FingerPrint$ fingerprint -c -x xeyes Tracing terminated successfully
+ clem@hermes:~/projects/FingerPrint$ fingerprint -c -x "xeyes" Tracing terminated successfully
  File output.swirl saved